logrjam/NV_batch/README.md

 # NV_batch
 Batch file to generate WSOR figures for NV.
-This is reproducible, allowing anyone with Python installed on their local machine to generate these figures
+This is reproducible, allowing anyone with Python installed on their local machine to generate these figures.

-Before running it, there are some setup steps that must be taken
+Before running it, there are some setup steps that must be taken.

 ## Setup Instructions (first time only)